Song of Songs 2:14

 Sometimes the tone of our voice can express more than the words that we say.

 Last year I led a women’s bible study on marriage and one of the weeks was titled Godly Communication.
 During the class, I asked a couple of women to come up and simply ask the question, “Can you take out the trash?”
 I gave them cards to inspire the tone of their voice, such as disdain, disrespect, frustrated, belittling, neutral, and be my hero.
 The rest of the class was than asked to interpret their attitude.
 You would be amazed at how well they communicated their attitude, just through the tone of their voice!

 Is your voice sweet?
-Does your husband look forward to what you have to say?
+Does your spouse look forward to what you have to say?

-1. Search your heart for bitterness, disrespect, or disdain for your husband.
-Pray about the source, what you can change about yourself, and practical ways to see your husband in a different light.
+- Search your heart for bitterness, disrespect, or disdain for your husband.
+Pray about the source, what you can change about yourself, and practical ways to see your spouse in a different light.

 - Record yourself speaking, or try to get outside of yourself to hear what your tone of voice sounds like.
 Do you speak to your spouse as nice as you would speak to a friend?

 - Make your husband feel like your hero when you ask for something.